top of page

 Jan 294 min read

-Energy Metabolism—MyKetoPal Knowledge Library E-Book
+Energy Metabolism—Knowledge Library E-Book

 Energy metabolism is how the body converts food into ATP, the fuel that powers every cell.
 Calories alone don’t determine health—fuel type does.
 Glucose requires insulin and has limited storage, while nutritional fats produce ketones that enter cells easily, generate more stable energy, and place less stress on metabolism.
 Ketogenic metabolism supports mitochondrial efficiency, lower insulin demand, reduced inflammation, and long-term metabolic resilience.